1990–91 UEFA Cup

 The 1990–91 UEFA Cup was the 20th season of the UEFA Cup, the secondary club football competition organised by the Union of European Football Associations (UEFA).
 The final was played over two legs at San Siro, Milan, Italy, and at the Stadio Olimpico, Rome, Italy.
-The competition was won by Internazionale, who defeated fellow Italian team Roma by an aggregate result of 2–1 to claim their first UEFA Cup title.
+The competition was won by Inter Milan, who defeated fellow Italian team Roma by an aggregate result of 2–1 to claim their first UEFA Cup title.

-For the second consecutive year, two Italian teams reached the final of the UEFA Cup, This was the first European title for Internazionale in 26 years, after their two consecutive European Cup triumphs in 1964 and 1965.
+For the second consecutive year, two Italian teams reached the final of the UEFA Cup, This was the first European title for Inter Milan in 26 years, after their two consecutive European Cup triumphs in 1964 and 1965.
 This tournament also marked the return of English clubs, after a five-year ban resulting from the Heysel Stadium disaster in 1985.

 Association team allocation

 A total of 64 teams from 32 UEFA member associations participated in the 1990–91 UEFA Cup, all entering from the first round over six knock-out rounds.
 The association ranking based on the UEFA country coefficients is used to determine the number of participating teams for each association: